Larger Quantities, Lower Prices

 - 1 ft

 - Soil Requirement:

 Here's how your plants will look on arrival.
 All plants are dormant with no leaves or foliage.

 Also known as Common Tule, Hard Stem Tule, Tule Rush, and Viscid Bulrush, the Hard Stem Bulrush is perfect for landscaping your small pond or stream area.
 The Hard Stem Bulrush can be found in freshwater marshes.
 It is a perennial plant.
 The stem of the Hard Stem Bulrush is thick, round, and green in color.
 The plant can get between 3 to 10 feet tall.
 The leaves are long and resemble grass.
 The flowers are a pale brown.

 The Hard Stem Bulrush can grow in semi-shade or full sun.
-Seeds easily germinate if put into the moist soil.
-They can be given a better germination rate by putting the seeds into a mixture of sphagnum moss and water, then chilling the mixture at 2 degrees Celsius for anywhere from 30 to 75 days.
-The Hard Stem Bulrush can be found almost anywhere in North America but does prefer a cooler climate.
+Seeds readily germinate if put into the moist soil.
+They can be given a better germination rate by placing the seeds into a mixture of sphagnum moss and water, then chilling the dough at 2 degrees Celsius for anywhere from 30 to 75 days.
+The Hard Stem Bulrush can be found almost anywhere in North America but does prefer a colder climate.

 Hardstem Bullrush - Schoenoplectus Actus

 The Hardstem Bullrush is a part of the Cyperaceae family and is mainly found in North America due to the temperatures being most accommodating.
 This species can be typically found alongside shorelines across the nation due to it being a native to wetland areas.
 The plant tends to bloom in June, July, and August when the soil the perfect balance of damp and cool.
 Hardsteam Bullrushes have been known to civilians for centuries due to Native Americans initially utilizing them as a way to weave baskets and mats.
 This species is known to grow rather quickly because of its roots having the ability to grow numerous amounts of stems off of them.